jfields4733/Jordan/-2VoltageControlledBuffer/README.md

 *What does a designer have to worry about when working with tri-state?*

-*What kind of gate (and, nand, or, nor, xor, xnor, not) is the above circuit?*
+*What kind of gate (and, nand, or, nor, xor, xnor, not) is this circuit?*

 #### Port Diagram